steemit/whitepaper/whitepaper.md

 In the cryptocurrency space, speculators jump from cryptocurrency to cryptocurrency based mostly on which one is expected to have short-term growth.
 Steem wants to build a community that is mostly owned and entirely controlled by those with a long-term perspective.

 Users are able to commit their STEEM to a vesting schedule, providing them with additional benefits within the platform.
 STEEM that has been committed to the vesting schedule is locked in for a period of at least thirteen weeks.
-This STEEM is kept in a pool of vesting fund, and users receive a number of VESTS (_Vesting Shares_).
+This STEEM is kept in a pool of vested funds, and users receive a number of VESTS (_Vesting Shares_).
 STEEM that has been committed to the thirteen-week vesting schedule is called Steem Power (SP), which represents the actual VESTS multiplied by the ratio of the "_total vesting fund steem_" with respect to the "_total vesting shares_".

 SP balances are non-transferrable and non-divisible except via the automatically recurring conversion requests.
 This means that SP cannot be easily traded on cryptocurrency exchanges.